ivan-vasilev/advanced-deep-learning-with-python/chapter04-detection-segmentation/README.md

-Source code for chapter _Advanced Convolutional Networks_.
-The example implements ResNet from scratch using PyTorch.
+Source code for chapter _Object Detection and Image Segmentation_.
+The object detection examples implement YOLOV3 and Faster R-CNN.
+The image segmentation example implements Mask R-CNN.